-Etobicoke 's Best Music School for Piano & Keyboard Lessons, Voice/Singing/Public Speaking Lessons, Guitar Lessons, Bass Lessons, Drum Lessons, Violin Lessons, Mandolin, Banjo, Ukulele Lessons, Theory Lessons, Preschool Program,
+Etobicoke 's Best Music School for Piano & Keyboard Lessons, Voice/Singing/Public Speaking Lessons, Guitar Lessons, Bass Lessons, Drum Lessons, Violin and Fiddle Lessons, Mandolin, Banjo, Ukulele Lessons, Theory Lessons, Preschool Program,

 Rock Band S'Cool, Glee Club